 Including menswear, womenswear, childrenswear, underwear and lingerie.
-Plus various fashion accessories like shoes, gloves, bags, hats, neckwear, jewellery and watches.
-Below are the brands and products in this category.
+Also included are various fashion accessories, such as shoes, gloves, bags, hats, neckwear, jewellery and watches.

 “The finest woollens in the world.”This long running ad campaign by Forstmann Woolen Company dates from 1944-56, and ran from September to April each year.
 The ads had a background of three swathes of fabric with a model wearing clothes made from them.

 “For Lines That Live”This ad campaign by Forstmann Woollen Company dates from 1941-42.
 Each ad featured a selection of black and white photographs of the same outfit from a different shoot.

 “Isn’t that Peter Sellers behind those Foster Grants?”From around 1965-68, Foster Grant ran a series of adverts featuring movie stars of the day wearing their sunglasses.
 Each photo had a quote by the star underneath, plus a few paragraphs about how mysteriously cool shades were.
 And looking at the photos, it’s hard to disagree!

 These adverts for Galey & Lord are all from Sports Illustrated, with clothes aimed specifically towards that audience.
 The quarter-page, black and white illustrations were mainly created by artist Al Moore.